Impact Story:Uruguay

 Pepi is the CEO of Motor Films, co-founder of Este Audiovisual and also co-founder of the annual International Jose Ignacio Film Festival.
 In this interview she tells us why Uruguay is a good place for film makers and feature film productions.

 What does the Uruguayan government do to attract feature film productions to the country?
 We asked Martín Papich, Director of the Uruguayan Film and Audiovisual Institute (ICAU).
-Here his answers.
+Find his answers here.

 Dr Jorge Silveira Noble is managing director of LATU, Uruguay’s highest authority for quality assurance and measurements and also active in supporting start-ups especially in the tech sector.
 In the interview he shares some of the success stories that have emerged from the incubator, and gives tips where to look for help and funding.